castorini/pyserini/docs/installation.md

 # Pyserini: Detailed Installation Guide

-Pyserini has a number of important dependencies.
+We recommend Python 3.8 for Pyserini.
 At a high level, we try to keep our [`requirements.txt`](../requirements.txt) up to date.
-We recommend Python 3.8.
+Pyserini has a number of important dependencies:

 For sparse retrieval, Pyserini depends on [Anserini](http://anserini.io/), which is built on Lucene.
 [PyJNIus](https://github.com/kivy/pyjnius) is used to interact with the JVM.

 For dense retrieval (since it involves neural networks), we need the [🤗 Transformers library](https://github.com/huggingface/transformers), [PyTorch](https://pytorch.org/), and [Faiss](https://github.com/facebookresearch/faiss) (specifically `faiss-cpu`).
 A `pip` installation will automatically pull in the first to satisfy the package requirements, but since the other two may require platform-specific custom configuration, they are _not_ explicitly listed in the package requirements.
-We leave the installation of these packages to you.
+We leave the installation of these packages to you (but provide detailed instructions below).

 In general, our development team tries to keep dependent packages at the same versions and upgrade in lockstep.
 As of Pyserini v0.14.0, our "reference" configuration is a Linux machine running Ubuntu 18.04 with `faiss-cpu==1.7.0`,  `transformers==4.6.0`, and `torch==1.8.1`.